yeedle/yeedle/README.md

 ### I am...
  - 🙂 Abraham "Yeedle" Neuwirth (he/him)
- - 💻 proficient in Python, Java/C#, and Javascript, and a dabbler in many other languages
+ - 💻 proficient in Python, Java/C#, and Javascript/TypeScript, SQL, and a dabbler in many other languages
- - 🖥️ Highly experienced with Vue.js, Express.js, PostgreSQL and many more
+ - 🖥️ Highly experienced with Vue.js, Express.js, FastAPI, PostgreSQL and many more
 - 🔭 I’m currently working as a full stack software engineer at [TrialSpark](https://www.trialspark.com/)
 - 🌱 I’m currently learning React.
 - 📫 Reach me by [email](mailto:abeneuwirth@gmail.com) or [linkedin](https://www.linkedin.com/in/yeedle/)